MEET THE TEAM

 Research Assistant | Graphic Designer

-David graduated from KPU in 2017 with a Bachelor’s degree in Psychology and Minor in Counselling.
-His research interests in the VR Lab involve applications of virtual reality related to disgust sensitivity.
-Aside from research David is also the VR Lab’s resident graphic designer.
+David graduated from KPU in 2017 with a Bachelor’s degree in Psychology and a minor in Counselling.
+His research interests in the VR Lab include large language models (LLMs), virtual reality, and disgust sensitivity.
+In addition to his research work, David contributes to the lab as its resident graphic designer, supporting the visual design of lab materials and projects.

 For fun, David enjoys distance running, going to the gym and cooking savoury food.